 Lighting can impact productivity, health, mood, well-being, and depression.
 In fact, an American Society of Interior Design study indicated that 68% of employees are unhappy about the lighting situation in their offices.
 Take a stroll around your office and take note of spaces that are not getting enough light.
 Natural light is ideal, but this isn’t possible for all spaces, especially interior offices and cubicles.
 For these spaces, consider obtaining ceiling lights that imitate natural light or sunlight desk lamps.

-Create a Space Just for Relaxing
+8. Create a Space Just for Relaxing.

 Taking breaks is important, and office space can help encourage employees to get away for a few minutes when they need to.
 Try designating work-free space in the office that doesn’t feature computers or work-related paraphernalia.
 “Today, people really want space to relax at work,” said Bricknell.
 “These spaces can come in all shapes and sizes but allow employees to feel more comfortable, express themselves, and collaborate better with their peers at work.”

-Consider Office Temperature
+9. Consider Office Temperature

 While office temperature might seem like a separate issue from office layout, it’s not.
 For example, the sun’s shining through a window might make one area too warm, while an air conditioning vent located directly over an interior cubicle might make that space too cold.
 You won’t be able to account for every one of these issues, but some awareness of temperature variation throughout the office may help you make smart layout choices.

-Leave Some Spaces Open
+10. Leave Some Spaces Open

-Don’t Overdo the Decor
+11. Don’t Overdo the Decor

-Plan for Growth
+12. Plan for Growth

-A critical consideration while planning your office layout is growth.
+A critical consideration while making plans for your office layout is growth.
 How many employees do you plan on adding in the next 6-12 months, and where will you fit their desks?
-How will this extra foot traffic affect common spaces?
+How will this additional foot traffic affect common spaces and facilities?
 Will meeting rooms be constantly booked?
 Organize your space with the future in mind so you don’t have to reorganize and redecorate out of necessity.
 While the occasional office reorganization is healthy and ideal, but doing it too often will get pricey and time-consuming.